Sunday 26 April 2026 10am-5pm

 Cost

-We ask that you pay £52-£77 for the 2 part course.
+We ask that you pay £52-£77 for the course.
 Choose the amount that feels right for you.

-If the cost of the course is a barrier to participating, please get in touch to ask about bursary places.
+If the cost of the course is a barrier to participating, please get in touch to request a bursary place.

-Teas, water and soda are provided.
-Lunch is not provided, please bring your own food to be accompanied by a side salad from us.
+Teas and water are provided.
+Lunch is not provided, please bring your own food to share.

 The venue